ahawkins/hawkins.io/wip/why-i-use-make.md

 This workflow has made me more productive and increase my work quality.
 I suggest you look into these things as well.
 They may be as transformative for you as they are for me.

+If you want concrete examples, then wait for the next post.
+That post is about replacing rake with make for great good.